 In St Francis Manor, 16.77% of Patients use Anti-Psychotic Medication

-This figure measures the percent of long-term stay residents that are administered antipsychotic medication.
-Increased usage of these drugs may suggest that a facility is using these medications to subdue residents in situations where such medications aren't medically required.
-However, some facilities may need to rely more on these medications due to an increased number of residents with Alzheimer's or other dementias.
+This metric tells you the percentage of long-term patients who are administered antipsychotic drugs.
+Increased usage of these drugs may suggest that a nursing home is using these drugs to control patient behavior in situations where such medications aren't medically indicated.
+Nevertheless, some nursing homes need to rely more on these drugs due to having more patients with dementia.

 Appropriately Uses Anti-Anxiety Medication